LBSU rides a five-game win streak into final stretch of the season.

 The 49ers, led by Parks, Kotsia, and Ringel, open the Lancer Invite with No. 2 USC

-Gavin Arroyo enters his fifth season as the head coach of the women's program as well as his fifth season in charge of both the men's and women's water polo programs.
-Arroyo has been the LBSU men's water polo coach since 2006.
-He previously served two seasons solely as the head coach of the men's water polo program.
+Gavin Arroyo enters his sixth season as the head coach of the women's program as well as his sixth season in charge of both the men's and women's water polo programs.
+He had served as the head coach of Long Beach State's men's water polo team since 2006 and began coaching the women's team as well in 2009.

 In 2012, the 49ers finished with their second-highest win total under Arroyo, and claimed three All-Big West selections as Melissa Matheson, Coriann Snyder, and Chelsea Parks were all honored by the conference.